How I Finally Stopped Feeling Like A Bad Dad

 When you give yourself permission to screw up, a lot of the stress tends to go away.
 This ironically also tends to lead to less screwing up.
 Once you accept the fact that you’re going to louse things up every now and then, it makes it a lot easier to handle when you do.
 The bad parent isn’t the one that drops the ball once in a while.
 The bad parent is the one who refuses to pick it back up and learn from it.

 The hardest thing to me about being a dad is that I have to be an example.
-Bringing kids home from the hospital didn’t suddenly bless me with an encyclopedic knowledge of child rearing.
-The fact that I laughed at myself and thought, “it’s wrong to rear a child” when I typed that sentence is sufficient proof that I am seriously lacking in the maturity department.
-That’s not to mention neurotic, prone to exaggeration, and more than a little lazy.
+Bringing kids home from the hospital didn’t suddenly bless me with an encyclopedic knowledge of childrearing.

 Nevertheless, here I am.
 Whether or not I’m ready, deserving, or remotely qualified, I’ve got the job.
 I have to do my best with it.
 I’m not where I need to be.
-Only thing I can do is admit that and keep trying to get there.
-That’s just life in general, parenting or no. It’s a series of screw-ups and second attempts until you get it right.
+The only thing I can do is admit that and keep trying to get there.
+That’s just life in general, parenting or not.
+It’s a series of screw-ups and second attempts until you get it right.
 I like to think accepting that is the hardest part.

 An overgrown man-child and connoisseur of geek culture, Jeremy Wilson is striving to raise his two sons to become more responsible, self-actualized men than himself.
 So far they are not cooperating.
 You can follow their hijinks at fatherhoodinthetrenches.com